JKubovy/Advent-of-Code-Rust-Template/README.md

-# 🎄 Advent of Code Template
+# 🎄 Advent of Code Template for Rust 🦀
 Rust 🦀 project collection template **Advent of Code**!
 This template create new project in which you will be able to adding subprojects per day challenge.

 ## 🎁 What is Advent of Code?